bowman2001/perplexdoc/content/doc/attribute/_index.md

 weight: 300
 ---

-Hugo's attribute injection is the key to most additional layout options of Perplex.
+Hugo’s attribute injection is the key to many additional layout options.
 {.p-first} <!--more-->